-- PROCESSOR: Indicates that this personality kit corresponds to the 8085 microprocessor. (fixed) - POL : Specifies the polarization for signal capturing with + (positive) or - (negative). - : Defines the unit in which several input channels are GROUP handled, as the input GROUP (termed GROUP hereafter).
+- PROCESSOR: Select 6800 or 8861 assembly format as processor.
+8861 can correspond to the Fujitsu's extended instruction. - POL : Specifies the polarization for signal capturing with + (positive) or (negative). - : Defines the unit in which several input channels are GROUP handled, as the input GROUP (termed GROUP hereafter).
 To define GROUP, specify the GROUP name having a maximum of six alphanumeric characters.
-Next, specify the input channel which belongs to the $\underline{\mathsf{GROUP}}$ by entering the ♠ mark.
+Next, specify the input channel which belongs to the GROUP by entering the ◆ mark.
 Up to six GROUPs can generally be defined.
 However, three of them, [ADRS], [DATA] and [STATUS] have already been defined in the personality kit, and therefore, the user cannot change the names of those groups.
 The remaining three groups can be defined by the user.
 The input channel which has already been used may also be overlapped.
-The number (called a GROUP number, for instance, 1 for the GROUP number of GROUP [ADRS]) in the left side of the GROUP name is used to specify the GROUP name to be compared during program execution of the command [DEFINE] or [COMPARE_RANGE].
+The number (called a GROUP number, for instance, 1 for the GROUP number of GROUP [ADRS]) in the left side of the GROUP name is used to specify the GROUP name to be compared during program execution of the command [DEFINE] or [COMPARE RANGE].
 (See Section 4.1.2 in the main unit instruction manual.)